 - If you still have questions in the middle of the process, you can reach me via Facebook

-2. Mean while mix Flour, eggs, egg yolks, sugar, orange extract, orange zest, salt and butter in a large bowl.
+2. In the meantime, mix flour, eggs, egg yolks, sugar, orange extract, orange zest, salt and butter in a large bowl.
 Mix until crumbly.
 Even though I have a Stand mixer this time I kneaded the dough by hand since not everyone has a large mixer but you can do these steps in your Kitchen Aid.

 3. Add yeast mixture to the bowl and mix.
-It will be very sticky.
-Place into a lightly floured surface and start kneading until you have a smooth dough.
+It will be very sticky but manageable, add flour if needed.
+Place on a lightly floured surface and start kneading until you have a smooth dough.
 It will take about 15-20 minutes to get this results.
 7 minutes in your Kitchen Aid.
 DO NOT add too much flour to your working area, the texture should be very soft, sort of wet but manageable.
 If you add more flour than needed your bread will be dry.

 4. Once your dough is smooth and soft, place in a buttered bowl, and cover with buttered plastic wrap.
 The pictures don’t show the texture and feel of the dough, but it must be wet and elastic.
 Let dough stand in a warm place until doubled in volume, about 1 and 1/2 hours.
 Make sure your kitchen is warm to help your dough to rise.
 If the dough doesn’t double in volume after this time let it rest longer.
 The fermentation process develops flavor, so slower and longer is always best.